- Project name: Recovery and conservation of the last populations of the Togo slippery frog

 His objectives are to:

-• Identify additional areas where the Togo slippery frog might occur using Species Distribution Modelling (SDM) tools;
+- Identify sites within the Togo-Volta highlands where the Togo slippery frog is predicted to occur using Species Distribution Modelling (SDM) tools;